MAITW/GA_DSI/Project 1/README.md

 ![png](output_161_0.png)

-<span style='color:green'> From the above diagram, it seems like SAT is gaining more participation than ACT.
+From the above diagram, it seems like SAT is gaining more participation than ACT.
 Furthermore, the results and participation on both ACT and SAT is inversely related to each other.
-We could also observed few states with swing of participation corresponding with the relevant score swing as well (Illinois, Colorado...etc.) as mentioned aboved </span>
+We could also observed few states with swing of participation corresponding with the relevant score swing as well (Illinois, Colorado...etc.) as mentioned above.

 ## Conclusions and Recommendations